loopbackio/loopback.io/pages/en/lb3/config.json.md

       <td>false</td>
     </tr>
     <tr>
-      <td>handleErrors</td>
+      <td>rest.<br/>handleErrors</td>
       <td>Boolean</td>
       <td>If true, then the REST adapter handles all errors by sending back a JSON-formatted error response.
-If false, then errors are passed to the top-level application error-handler.</td>
+If false, then errors are passed to the top-level application error-handler.
+This is often set to <code>false</code> to allow for error handling middleware to be set up and configured via the app's middleware config.</td>
       <td>true</td>
     </tr>
     <tr>
       <td>rest.<br/>handleUnknownPaths</td>
       <td>Boolean</td>
       <td>
         If true, then the REST adapter emits a 404 error for unknown paths.
-The REST error handler or the application error handler then handle this error; rest.handleErrors above.
+The REST error handler or the application error handler then handle this error.
+See rest.handleErrors above.
         If false, then the REST adapter delegates handling unknown paths to the top-level application by calling <code>next()</code>.
       </td>
       <td>true</td>